🔑 Key Takeaways

 Route 3: Peptide Clinics

 Clinics that specialize in peptide therapy will prescribe, compound, and administer ipamorelin — often as part of a broader anti-aging or hormone optimization protocol.
 Convenient, supervised, but the most expensive by far.
-Monthly costs at clinics typically run $200–$500+, sometimes bundled with other treatments.
+Monthly costs at clinics typically run $200–$500+ depending on your location, sometimes bundled with other treatments.
 For people who want hands-on guidance and don't want to manage their own protocol, this makes sense.
 For everyone else, it's a lot of overhead.

 Route Comparison Table